dhanashribhole/Acoustic-Sentiment-Analysis/README.md

 9) Male happy
 10) Male sad

 III.
 DataSet

 	The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) contains 7356 files (total size: 24.8 GB).
 Out of speech and song we have used speech dataset.
 The database contains 24 professional actors (12 female, 12 male), vocalizing two lexically-matched statements in a neutral North American accent.
 Speech includes calm, happy, sad, angry, fearful, surprise, and disgust expressions.
 Each expression is produced at two levels of emotional intensity (normal, strong), with an additional neutral expression.
 We have used Audio-only (16bit,48kHz) data.
 Speech file (Audio_Speech_Actors_01-24.zip, 215 MB) contains 1440 files: 60 trials per actor x 24 actors = 1440.
 Out of 8 emotions we have chosen calm, happy, sad, angry, fearful emotions from dataset for classification i.e. 960 samples.
-More details about the dataset can be found on https://zenodo.org/record/1188976#.XZGV6ffhUl8

 IV.
 Speech file loading parameters